 Some wins are small – maybe even imperceptible to the untrained eye – but a win is a win and merits recognition.
 And when the going gets tough, every small win is a step in the right direction.

 But our big wins?
 Oh, they’re big-big.

-We launched countless webinars, a new service line – hello, social media strategists! – we launched a podcast, One Next Step, and we launched not one but two courses, Remote Leadership and the Ultimate Virtual Assistant Master Classes.
+We launched countless webinars, a new service line – hello, social media strategists! – we launched a podcast, One Next Step, and we launched not one but two courses, Managing Remote Teams and the Ultimate Virtual Assistant Master Classes.

 What about you?
 What are some blessings and gifts you’ve received this year for which you’re grateful?